Population: 35 million

 The current care basket covers the following services:

 The main languages spoken in Morocco are French and Moroccan Arabic, which provides a challenge for English-speaking companies.
-Another potential problem for U.S. firms is that Morocco is seen as a relatively small market for medical equipment, and there are many regulations that have the ability to hinder trade.
+Another potential problem for U.S. firms is that Morocco is seen as a relatively small market for medical equipment, and there are many regulations that can hinder trade.
 Also, some customs procedures are not uniformly applied.
-Bribery, corruption and requests for payoffs are another issue that U.S. investors may be confronted to (When foreign bribery prevents you from competing fairly on the basis of price, quality or service).
-In addition to these barriers, Morocco had tariffs placed on some medical equipment imports:
+Bribery, corruption and requests for payoffs are another issue that U.S. investors may be confronted by (When foreign bribery prevents you from competing fairly on the basis of price, quality or service).
+In addition to these barriers, Morocco has tariffs placed on some medical equipment imports

 Procurement & Tenders

-The ministry of health based in Rabat regulates the healthcare sector in Morocco.
+The Ministry of Health based in Rabat regulates the healthcare sector in Morocco.
 Codes and processes are set by a particular section.
-Also all the registrations happen within the ministry.
-The current minister of Health is Dr. Houssain El Ouardi who is an intensive care anesthetist.
+Additionally, all the registrations happen within the ministry.
+The current minister of Health is Mr. Anas Doukkali, who took over in January 2018.

-Basically with the arrival of every new minister, the first thing they look at is the regulations and sometimes changes may occur every 4 to 8 years.
+Basically, with the arrival of every new minister, the first thing they look at is the regulations and sometimes changes may occur every 4 to 8 years.
+For the time being, no change in laws has taken place.

 U.S. Commercial Service Contact Information